Nov. 18, 2024

 Reviving Swiss wood fiber boards while reducing freshwater use to the minimum

 It’s no surprise then, that the wood fiber market is not only stable but booming with healthy growth projections in the coming years.
-This has stimulated a revival in local production of wood fiber in Europe, especially in Switzerland, where this industry stopped decades ago and left a major gap in the Swiss wood processing chain.
+This has stimulated a revival in local production of wood fiber in Europe, especially in Switzerland, where this industry stopped years ago and left a major gap in the Swiss wood processing chain.
 Swiss company Lignatherm AG – part of Schilliger Holz AG – has decided to recommence production of Swiss-made insulation boards out of domestic raw materials with the smallest environmental impact possible.

 Lignatherm’s challenge